Medically reviewed by Drugs.com. Last updated on Feb 4, 2024.

 - Use a safety pad.
 Make sure that the springs, hooks, and frame are covered by a cushioned safety pad.
 Inspect the cover often to make sure no rips or metal parts are showing.
 Also check often for broken parts and disconnected hooks.

 What should I do if a child is injured on the trampoline?

 Stay calm.
 If it seems like the injury is mild, such as a small cut, get a first aid kit and treat the injury.
-If you think the child may have hurt his neck, back, or head, tell someone to call 911.
+If you think the child may have hurt his or her neck, back, or head, tell someone to call your local emergency number (911 in the US).
 Do not try to move the child.
-If other children are with you, ask other adults to help you watch them.
+If other children are with you, ask other adults to help you watch them, if possible.
 Stay by the injured child until help arrives.